holyjak/Testofill-chrome-extension/README.md

 ----------------

 - support multiple sets of values for the same form & selection from them
+- FORM:
     - find by label?
     - (better) support for radio/check boxes
 - generated values (using predefined generators such as randomNumber, ability to add new generators, or a custom function)
 - add option for turning autocomplete on/off
 - ? make allFrames configurable